 It is very important to provide as much information about what you look for in your answer to “Any other requests?”.
 I failed to

-- provide info on for which occassions I wanted clothes (Full disclosure, I couldn’t tell her that I wanted them for a review).
-However, you don’t want to get suggestions for casual work clothes when you are in need for a gown for your friend’s formal wedding.
+- provide info on for which occasions I wanted clothes (Full disclosure, I couldn’t tell her that I wanted them for a review).
+However, you don’t want to get suggestions for casual work clothes when you are in need for a gown for your friend’s formal wedding or your work dress code requires corporate style.
 You get the idea.

 - state that I don’t want clothes with ruffles or statement sleeves, i.e. tell them which trends you dislike